Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Analyzing Future Summaries

 \subsection{Long future summary is important}

 We consider the path-star graph, a directed acyclic graph (DAG) $G(d,l)$ composed of $d$ paths, each of length $l$, originating from a central start node $v_{\text{start}}$.
-The model is provided with the adjacency list of the graph in the prefix, and the task is to generate the path from $v_{\text{start}}$ to a designated end node $v_{\text{end}}$.
+The model is given the adjacency list of the graph in the prefix, and the task is to generate the path from $v_{\text{start}}$ to a designated end node $v_{\text{end}}$.

 Let the target path be $(v_{\text{start}}, v_1, v_2, \cdots, v_{\text{end}})$ and the input prefix be $p=(Adj(G), v_{\text{start}}, v_{\text{end}})$.
 Then NTP with teacher forcing predicts an intermediate node in the path as $P_{\theta}(v_{i+1} | p, v_{\leq i})$.
 As shown by \citet{bachmann2024pitfalls}, NTP often learns shortcut solutions: the model can recover $v_{i+1}$ directly from $v_i$ by scanning the adjacency list in $p$, without learning the underlying long-range plan (Figure~\ref{fig:pathstar}).
 This leads to gradient starvation~\citep{gs}, where the supervision signal for the actual planning task is lost.
 Once the shortcut is learned, meaningful gradient information remains only for predicting the first step $v_1$, as it is the only difficult token.